 There in an undeniable sense of community within Families in Action and I leave each week with a full heart knowing I am unbelievably lucky to be welcomed into such a loving group of people.

 Families in Action was pleased to host Methodist College Mobile Clinic and nursing students last month at our 32 and K site.
-The eight nursing students, accompanied by Dr. Kelly Zinn, MSN, RN, Nursing Professor, provided blood sugar screenings, height and weight measurements, bmi, and blood pressure checks.
-Our literacy students, along with our Families in Action participants and staff, were honored to work with such an amazing group of students and faculty.
+The eight nursing students, accompanied by Nursing Professors, provided blood sugar screenings, height and weight measurements, bmi, and blood pressure checks.
+FIA’s literacy students, along with our Families in Action participants and staff, were honored to work with such a dedicated group of students and faculty.

-Our participants, men, women and children credit regular participation in educational, nutritional and exercise programs conducted via FIA with meeting their health and wellness needs.
-As a result of the mobile clinic visit, additional information was requested by participants concerning elevated blood sugar levels in children and adults and FIA will facilitate a brief question and answer forum on this topic with one of our Creighton physician volunteers and Dr. Cristina Fernandez (Board member).
+FIA’s participants, men, women and children credit regular participation in educational, nutritional and exercise programs conducted via FIA with meeting their health and wellness needs.
+Additional information was requested by participants concerning elevated blood sugar levels in children and FIA facilitated a brief question and answer forum on this topic with one of our Creighton physician volunteers and Dr. Cristina Fernandez (Board member).

-Recently, Virginia McGill received the Tri-state area Lifetime Achievement Award for service to the Latino Community.
+Recently, Virginia D. McGill received the Tri-state area Lifetime Achievement Award for service to the Latino Community.

 This award recognizes a non Latino(a)/Hispanic individual or business who has exhibited outstanding leadership in improving the lives of Latinos/Hispanics in Nebraska, Iowa and Kansas.

-Congratulations and a huge Thank You to Virginia for all she has done!!!!
+Congratulations and a huge Thank You to Virginia for her work in the community!!!!

 What is Families in Action?